 You recently engineered a collaboration with the Mobius Executive Leadership consulting firm.
 Doesn’t that contradict your strategy of offering everything from a single source?

 When it comes to the topic of leadership, there is an incredible amount of change.
 We are building in-house capacity and forming partnerships that will bring in additional expertise.
-We are doing the same thing with regard to HR technology.
-We have a stake in SQN, a company that does a lot of work with big data.

 Did leadership use to be easier?

 Succeeding as an executive is far more complex today, because there is more and more uncertainty.
 The old command-and-control style doesn’t work anymore, except in crisis situations.

 "Having a leader who is all about ego, someone who can’t engage and inspire people, is a risk for the company."Jill Ader, Chairwoman, Egon Zehnder

 What does it take nowadays to succeed in the c-suite?